A range of our key policies are available to view or download below.

 AI Guidance

-AI use refers to using AI tools to obtain information and content that might be used in work produced for assessments, which leads to approved recognition of competence and qualification /apprenticeship standards certification.
-While the range of AI tools and their capabilities is likely to expand significantly in the near future, misuse of AI tools concerning any end-point assessments at any time constitutes malpractice.
+AI use refers to using AI tools to obtain information and content that might be used in work produced for assessments, leading to approved recognition of competence and qualification/apprenticeship standards certification.

 This guidance should be read in conjunction with Professional Assessment Ltd’s (PAL’s) plagiarism and cheating policy and Maladministration and Malpractice Policy.